-A minimum of \pm 36 in CLASS and/or GREEK and/or LATIN.
-CLASS 500, or a Combined Honors Essay, INT D 520, may be included as \pm 3 of the \pm 36 minimum.
+A minimum of \bigstar 36 in CLASS and/or GREEK and/or LATIN.
+CLASS 500, or a Combined Honors Essay, INT D 520, may be included as \bigstar 3 of the \bigstar 36 minimum.
 Interested students must consult the Honors Advisor in Classics.

 In a combined Honors program, students are required to meet the promotion and graduation standards of each discipline.
-The requirements in History are outlined in §43.14.1.
+The requirements in Classics are outlined in §43.4.1 and for History are outlined in §43.13.1.

-43.14.3 Combined Honors in History
+43.13.3 Combined Honors in History